inspectIT/inspectit-ocelot/README.md

 ## Collected Data

-The inspectIT OCE Java agent collects a lot of different data.
+The inspectIT Ocelot Java agent collects a lot of different data.
 Currently among others the following data is collected:

 * Metrics
   * CPU (usage and number of cores)